Rafael Cancel Miranda: Commutation and later years

 That same year Cancel Miranda was awarded the Order of Playa Girón.
 The Order of Playa Girón is a national order conferred by the Council of State of Cuba on Cubans or foreigners.
 In 2006, he was awarded the Order of José Martí by the Cuban government for his work.
 It is the highest honor Cuba accords to non-Cubans.

-A musical production of his poetry, "Por Las Calles de Mi Patria", was well received in Puerto Rico and in the United States.
+A musical production of his poetry, "Por Las Calles de Mi Patria", was well received in Puerto Rico and the rest of the United States.
 The poems are those he had sent to his father while in prison.
 He had thought them lost and was surprised to find them published by his father.
 The musical production is dedicated to those active in the struggle for independence.

 Oscar López Rivera founded the Rafael Cancel Miranda High School in Chicago in his honor.
 The school is now known as the Dr. Pedro Albizu Campos High School and the Juan Antonio Corretjer Puerto Rican Cultural Center.

-He died of COVID-19 in San Juan, Puerto Rico on March 2, 2020.
+He died in San Juan, Puerto Rico on March 2, 2020.
+He was buried at Cementerio Privado de Cementerio Privado de Mayagüez in Mayagüez, Puerto Rico.